leothorp/loggle/README.md

 log.debug("a debug message")
 ```

-### Configuration and Metadata
+### Configuration/Metadata

-`createLogger` accepts a single optional parameter- an object which can contain
-one or both of `config` and `metadata` as keys.
+`createLogger` accepts a single optional configuration object as a parameter.
+This object can contain one or both of `config` and `metadata` as keys.
 These are described in more detail in their respective sections further down.

-On both of these, it's only necessary to include the properties you want to change- any properties left undefined on the parent object (or its sub-objects) will take their default value automatically.
+On both of these objects, it's only necessary to include the properties you want to change- any properties left undefined on the parent object (or its sub-objects) will take their default value automatically.

+#### `metadata`

+`metadata` is either an object, or a function which returns an object, containing arbitrary key/value pairs that you want
+included with every log message (by default, none are included.)
+It could be an app id,
+a reference to the environment, debugging context, or anything you find useful.
+It will be sent to your sinks, and can also be included with
+every logged message in the console with the config option `includeInMessageString`
+(see `config` section below.)

+Another common use case is to pass tags/categories for filtering and grouping
+messages.

+#### `config`

+Explanations of these properties and their default values are shown below.

+[Docs are WIP at the moment. defaults can be viewed in the defaultConfig variable in src/index.js/]

+### Extending Log Configuration

 Each individual log call (e.g., `log.info()`) can also optionally be
 passed these same `config` and `metadata` options (with the exception of one config option: `localOverrideKeys`).
 These will be merged with the config/metadata values from the parent createLogger, with values from the individual log call taking precedence in the case of them both specifying a particular key.